coq/coq/dev/ci/README.md

 As an exception to the above, jobs testing that compilation triggers no OCaml warnings build Coq in parallel with other tests.

+### GitLab and Windows

+If your repository has access to runners tagged `windows`, setting the secret variable `WINDOWS` to `enabled` will add jobs building Windows versions of Coq (32bit and 64bit).

+The Windows jobs are enabled on Coq's repository, where pipelines for pull requests run.

+### GitLab and Docker

+System and opam packages are installed in a Docker image.
+The image is automatically built and uploaded to your GitLab registry, and is loaded by subsequent jobs.

+The Docker building job reuses the uploaded image if it is available, but if you wish to save more time you can skip the job by setting `SKIP_DOCKER` to `true`.

+This means you will need to change its value when the Docker image needs to be updated.
+You can do so for a single pipeline by starting it through the web interface.